Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 We're Gabe and Conor, two US science journalists based in the heart of Europe at Germany's international news broadcaster, DW.

-Since Germany borders nine countries (yes, nine!), we're able to cross borders quickly to connect you with stories and people you might not have heard of otherwise.
+Since Germany borders nine countries (yes, nine!), we're able to cross quickly into new places to connect you with stories and people you might not have heard of otherwise.
 Stories that actually matter.

-Our weekly radio show is broadcast on stations throughout the US, Canada, Australia, Ghana and Seychelles (with more coming soon).
+Our weekly radio show is broadcast on stations throughout the US, Canada, Australia, Ghana and Seychelles — and other FM stations around the globe.

-We want to hear what you're thinking about
+We want to know what you're thinking about

 We also have a new YouTube channel.